CP Class 9020

 Série 9020 was a class of metre-gauge diesel locomotives built by Alsthom for the Portuguese Railways (CP).
-They entered service in 1976.
+They entered service in 1975.
 By the early years of the 21st century the metre-gauge lines on which they operated (such as the Corgo line and the Tua line) have now almost all been closed, resulting in the withdrawal of the locomotives.
-Some have been sold to Madarail in Madagascar.
+After their withdrawal, some of the locomotives were sold to Madarail in Madagascar.